-Still feeling the thought of being destined for something more than retired veteran, I went back to school at the State University of New York, Oswego pursuing a degree in Broadcasting and Mass Communication.
-Following advice from several alumni, I “got involved” heavily in Oswego’s student media.
+I still felt destined for something more than just “retired veteran”.
+So, I went back to school at the State University of New York, Oswego.
+There, I pursued a degree in Broadcasting and Mass Communication.
+I decided to get involved in Oswego’s student media.
 Writing for the school newspaper, The Oswegonian, where I focused on the opinion section, as well as music and movies for The Laker Review.
 I worked several crew positions with the student television station WTOP-10 such as Teleprompter Operator, Technical Director, Writer, and Director.
 I even hosted “GeneralLee Speaking” my own radio show on WNYO 88.9 “Laker Radio Your Way”.
 Here I discussed such topics as entertainment, politics, and life in general (see what I did there?)

 I finished out my degree by having an internship with WWNY-TV 7 News in Watertown, NY, learning from some of the areas news legends such as Anne Richter and John Moore, as well as the younger generation of reporters and newscasters at the station.
-Having not been offered a job after the internship was a setback, but having more experience to work with now has left me with more desire to get into media and entertainment.
+Not the job after the internship was a setback.
+But, I have more experience to work with now. left me with more desire to get into media and entertainment.

 As far as the entertainment side, I have had several roles in movies made by Central New York production companies Mad Angel Films, E&H, Productions, and MindTwist Media.
 I even had a part as an extra in the Ben Stiller project “Escape at Dannemora”.
 Ironically, my part was as a reporter.
 I continue to look for opportunities for acting and am attempting to get into comedy.
 I am also working on starting a podcast and YouTube channel.

-As stated before, we need to clear up many of the bad stereotypes and general misconceptions about those in the military and our veterans.
-We also need to tell the stories of our veterans in our own way and prevent the media from placing us in a neat little box in order to fit the narrative of the week.
+As stated before, we need to clear up the bad stereotypes and general misconceptions.
+We also need to tell the stories of our veterans.
+Preferably in our own way and prevent the media from placing us in a neat little box in order to fit the narrative of the week.
 You should be as tired as I am with only seeing a certain few types of veterans in the media.
 This post and the following series are going to break the rest of us veterans free from the mold.
 And showcase our humanity and what we really bring to the table.